 Binary Options Trading Opportunities as Mexican Economy Gains Momentum

 Mexico’s derivatives trading market, which includes binary options trading, is still in a nascent stage, albeit with bright prospects.
-Although political developments in the US have a meaningful influence on all markets (stock, currency, commodity and derivatives markets), the Mexican economy is gradually integrating into the global value chain.
+Although political developments in the US have a meaningful influence on all markets (stock, currency, commodity, and derivatives markets), the Mexican economy is gradually integrating into the global value chain.
 Markets in Mexico are also driven by crude prices, with the country being the world’s ninth-largest oil producer.

-Good news for the binary options market is that transactions are now being regulated and the market is becoming increasingly diversified in the near future.
+The good news for the binary options market is that transactions are now being regulated and the market is becoming increasingly diversified in the near future.

-The global financial crisis of 2008 highlighted shortcomings of financial authorities in safeguarding risks in the derivatives market.
+The global financial crisis of 2008 highlighted the shortcomings of financial authorities in safeguarding risks in the derivatives market.
 Mexico’s over-the-counter binary trading is a case in point, where uncertainty and lack of information posed significant risks to traders.
 Binary trading in Mexico has benefited in recent years from initiatives undertaken by the G20.
-The Group of 20 is an international forum of governments and central bank governors from 20 countries, namely Mexico, Argentina, Brazil, the US, Canada, the EU, the UK, France, Germany, Italy, Turkey, Saudi Arabia, South Africa, Russia, China, India, Indonesia, Japan, South Korea and Australia.
+The Group of 20 is an international forum of governments and central bank governors from 20 countries, namely Mexico, Argentina, Brazil, the US, Canada, the EU, the UK, France, Germany, Italy, Turkey, Saudi Arabia, South Africa, Russia, China, India, Indonesia, Japan, South Korea, and Australia.

 The G20 urged all OTC derivative transactions to be reported to TRs (trade repositories), making ample data available for risk analysis and decision making by market participants.